Sachin Tendulkar: Early life and background

-Tendulkar was born at the Nirmal Nursing Home in the Dadar neighbourhood of Bombay, Maharashtra on 24 April 1973 into a Maharastrian family.
+Sachin Ramesh Tendulkar was born on 24 April 1973 at the Nirmal Nursing Home in the Dadar neighbourhood of Bombay, into a Marathi family.
 His father, Ramesh Tendulkar, was a Marathi-language novelist and poet while his mother, Rajni, worked in the insurance industry.
 Tendulkar's father named him after his favourite music director, Sachin Dev Burman.
 Tendulkar has three older siblings: two half-brothers Nitin and Ajit, and a half-sister Savita.
 They were his father's children by his first wife, who died after the birth of her third child.
 His brother Ajit played in Bombay's Kanga Cricket League.

 Tendulkar spent his formative years in the Sahitya Sahawas Cooperative Housing Society in Bandra (East).
 As a young boy, Tendulkar was considered a bully, and he often picked fights with new children in his school.

 As a child, Tendulkar was interested in both tennis and cricket.
 He particularly idolised American player John McEnroe, and emulated his hero by growing his hair long at the age of 7 or 8 years.
 At this time, Tendulkar also regularly wore tennis wristbands and headbands and carried a tennis racquet with him as a sign of his love for tennis.

 To help curb his bullying tendencies, his elder brother Ajit introduced Tendulkar to cricket in 1984.
 Ajit introduced him to cricket coach Ramakant Achrekar at Shivaji Park in Dadar.
 At their first meeting, Tendulkar did not play well.
 Ajit told Achrekar that he was feeling self-conscious due to the coach observing him, and was not displaying his natural game.
 Ajit requested the coach to give him another chance at playing, but watch while hiding behind a tree.
 This time, Tendulkar, apparently unobserved, played much better and was accepted at Achrekar's academy.